demisto/content/Packs/SplunkPy/Integrations/SplunkPy/README.md

 10. (Optional) Create custom fields.
 11. Build a playbook and assign it as the default for this incident type.

+### Splunk Incident Mirroring
+**Note this feature is available from Cortex XSOAR version 6.0.0**

+You can enable incident mirroring between Cortex XSOAR incidents and Splunk Notables.
+To setup the mirroring follow these instructions:
+1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
+2. Search for SplunkPy and select your integration instance.
+3. Enable **Fetches incidents**.
+4. You can go to the `Fetch notable events ES enrichment query` parameter and select the query to fetch the notables from Splunk.
+Make sure to provide a query which uses the \`notable\` macro, See the default query as an example.
+4. In the *Incident Mirroring Direction* integration parameter, select in which direction the incidents should be mirrored:
+  * Incoming - Any changes in Splunk notables will be reflected in XSOAR incidents.
+  * Outgoing - Any changes in XSOAR incidents (notable's status, urgency, comments & owner) will be reflected in Splunk notables.
+  * Incoming And Outgoing - Changes in XSOAR incidents and Splunk notables will be reflected in both directions.
+  * None - Choose this to turn off incident mirroring.
+5. Optional: Check the *Close Mirrored XSOAR Incident* integration parameter to close the Cortex XSOAR incident when the corresponding notable is closed on Splunk side.
+6. Optional: Check the *Close Mirrored Splunk Notable Event* integration parameter to close the Splunk notable when the corresponding Cortex XSOAR incident is closed.
+7. Newly fetched incidents will be mirrored in the chosen direction.
+  * Note: This will not effect existing incidents.

 ### Mapping fetched incidents using Select Schema
 This integration supports the `Select Schema` feature of XSOAR 6.0 by providing the `get-mapping-fields` command.
 When creating a new field Mapping for fetched incidents, the `Pull Instances` option retrieves current alerts which can be clicked to visually map fields.